Full information on all scholarships below is available on L3H Course Information Moodle page.

 The scheme is a prestigious award that marks out a student as a future researcher and potential academic.
 It is hoped that the senior researcher, to whom the award is made, will develop the student's potential and interest in research.

-- Applicants must be members of the Society who are active psychology researchers employed by a UK HEI, who may then appoint an undergraduate student who is finishing the penultimate year of their degree to become their Research Assistant in the summer break before the start of the final year of their degree.
+Applicants must be at least a Graduate Member of the Society who are active psychology researchers employed by a UK HEI, who may then appoint an undergraduate student who is finishing the penultimate year of their degree to become their Research Assistant in the summer break before the start of the final year of their degree.

 EXPERIMENTAL PSYCHOLOGY SOCIETY (EPS) – Undergraduate Research Bursary

 UG research bursaries provide a grant for undergraduates entering their final year of study who are planning a research career in experimental psychology.
-The bursary will be administered, and the research project carried out, at the applicant's institution and under the applicant’s supervision.
+The bursary will be administered, and the research project carried out, at the applicant's institution (although this need not be the institution at which the student is currently registered for a degree) and under the applicant’s supervision.
 The purpose of these bursaries is to allow the student to learn at first-hand about experimental procedures and analyses employed in the host laboratory.

 Members may not apply for the scheme if they currently hold an EPS Small Grant, or if they received a Small Grant in the immediately preceding year.
 Awards will not be granted for work that is a central part of an already-funded project.

-Applications are now invited from intending supervisors (not from students) for Undergraduate Vacation Scholarships for tenure during the summer vacation 2016.
+Applications are now invited from intending supervisors (not from students) for Undergraduate Vacation Scholarships for tenure during the summer vacation.

-Medical Research Scotland Vacation Scholarships provide promising undergraduates with hands-on experience of research for a 6 - 8-week period during the summer vacation and have the aim of encouraging them to consider a career in research.
-They provide a weekly student stipend of £180.
+Medical Research Scotland Vacation Scholarships provide promising undergraduates with hands-on experience of research for a 6-8 week period during the summer vacation and have the aim of encouraging them to consider a career in research.
+They provide a weekly student stipend of £270.

 Undergraduate students wishing to undertake a Vacation Scholarship should seek advice from their tutors or advisers of studies about how best to find a suitable supervisor.
 Medical Research Scotland cannot help students find supervisors.